Chagrilled/P4-DandoriDesktop/readme.md

 - ✅ DebouncedInput doesn't get to reinitialise state when swapping to a new entity, and thus doesn't refresh when a new InfoPanel is rendered
 - 🐛 Exception is thrown early if no teki file is present - Cave004_F00 is an example of this where no teki file naturally exists
 - 🐛 Some objects just crash the game upon being added to an AGL (at least the prologue).
 Probably not a bug per se, but just how the entities work.
 AirGeyser is one of these.
 Unsure why.
 Haven't tested with editing existing geysers.
+- 🐛 Icons that are filtered off the map still have their draggable center on hover

 </details>